 1. Be prepared – Your physicians are trained to work with data.
 They ask probing questions to get that data out of you.
 For example, have you been monitoring this new pain/ailment like she asked you to?
 Do you have all the questions written with you?
 Do you accurately remember how many times you fell or felt this pain?
 Do you remember the dates you felt this pain?
 Do you remember when this pain started?

 2. Think like a physician – Have you wondered what might be causing some of your health issues?
 Does it run in the family?
 Is it your own doing?
 Do some thinking before you go there.
 May be, you will find some clues that will be helpful for the physician to diagnose.
-Our body systems are so interconnected, that sometimes a symptom that you are feeling might be connected to something else going on in your life – physically or mentally, that you did not at all think was connected.
+Our body systems are so interconnected, that sometimes that pain/symptom might be connected to something else going on in your life – physically or mentally, that you did not at all think was connected.
 So, do some thinking and analysis before you go for your next visit.

 3. Ask questions – Don’t hesitate.
 A good physician will be interested in answering those questions.
 But, write down all your questions, so you don’t forget them.